PDF version of the Holiday Travel Press Release

-OKLAHOMA CITY, OK, November 21, 2016 - There’s no place like home for the holidays, and this week, thousands of travelers will take to the skies to be with family and friends.
-An estimated 85,000 passengers will pass through Will Rogers World Airport this week, with Tuesday, Wednesday and Sunday anticipated to be the busiest days.
-As might be expected, airlines are predicting full flights.
+OKLAHOMA CITY, OK, December 21, 2016 - There’s no place like home for the holidays, and this week, thousands of travelers will take to the skies to be with family and friends.

 In preparation for the rush, TSA, airlines and concessions are gearing up by adjusting staffing and operating hours to best handle peak times.
 Parking is also prepared with extra staff and courtesy patrols to assist customers with any problems.

 Below are key things to remember when traveling this holiday week: